 There are many noteworthy churches scattered around the old part of Bruges and many of them have been marked on the map.
 There are two in particular I would like to point out, and you should try to get into.

-The Holy Blood procession mentioned above stems from a medieval legend that the blood of the Jesus Christ is found on a piece of cloth kept inside the Basilica of the Holy Blood.
-The church in the corner of the square known as Burg is an almost divine beauty in its own right, and you should definitely take time to see the shrine where the cloth is kept.
+The Holy Blood procession mentioned above stems from a medieval legend.
+The blood of the Jesus Christ is found on a piece of cloth kept inside the Basilica of the Holy Blood.
+The church in the corner of the square known as Burg is an almost divine beauty in its own right.
+You should definitely take time to see the shrine where the cloth is kept.

 Onze-Lieve-Vrouwkerk (Church of Our Lady) with its very high tower (115.5 m) does not go unnoticed by anyone roaming the streets of Bruges.
-Building of the current church began in 1225 but several centuries went by to accomplish the structure we are able to admire now.
-There are a number of valuable pieces of art inside, the most famous being Michelangelo’s beautiful marble statue of Madonna and Child.
+Building of the current church began in 1225.
+Several centuries went by to accomplish the structure we are able to admire now.
+There are a number of valuable pieces of art inside.
+The most famous is Michelangelo’s beautiful marble statue of Madonna and Child.
 Other highlights include the tombs of Mary of Burgundy and Charles the Bold.
 I was lucky to attend an evening concert in the church.

 Buildings, squares, parks and more